ThorntonLab/ThorntonLab.github.io/src/pages/about.md

 # Research

 We do research in population genetics with an emphasis on computational methods.
-Most current work focusses on methods for efficient simulation and applications of such simulations.
+Most current work focuses on methods for efficient simulation and applications of such simulations.
 Broadly, we are interested in model-based inferences about evolutionary processes.
 We develop and apply simulation methods to perform and evaluate such inferences or ask questions about the properties of complex evolutionary models.